apache/cordova-docs/docs/en/edge/guide/platforms/amazonfireos/index.md

 You can push the app to the device from the command line:

     $ cordova run amazon-fireos

 Alternately within Eclipse, right-click the project and choose __Run As &rarr; Android Application__.

-_Note: Currently, testing via an emulator is not supported for Amazon WebView based apps._
+__Note__: Currently, testing via an emulator is not supported for Amazon WebView based apps.